With our BA Hons. in Religion (TR041), you can:

 In this module, students will learn about the most relevant scholarly approaches to the study of the New Testament and its background in Second Temple Judaism and in the Graeco-Roman world, examine the variety of literary genres and the diversity of sources and traditions, which contributed to the development of early Christianity and to the formation of new religious and cultural realities in the Graeco-Roman world, and be introduced to the history of interpretation of the New Testament in antiquity and in contemporary culture.

-The course will introduce the students to classical definitions of theology from Anselm and Aquinas, as well as to formulations of theology’s task from modern theologians such as Karl Barth, Dermot Lane and Elizabeth Johnson.
-The different methodological approaches to the study of religion will be introduced and the distinctive task of theology in this regard will explored.
-In carrying out this task in the course of the module the students will study at least four representative primary texts.
-Attention will be drawn to patterns of continuity or discontinuity, agreement and conflict in the texts.
-The purpose is to train students to integrate conceptual and historical skills in the reading of theological texts.
+The course will introduce the students to the concepts of textuality and method, studying classical definitions of theology from Gregory of Nyssa, Anselm and Aquinas through to, and concentrating on, more recent formulations of theology’s task from modern theologians such as Jurgen Moltmann, Elizabeth Johnson, and Willie James Jennings.
+The different methodological approaches to the study of religion will be introduced, and the different ways of conducting the task of theology will be too.
+In the course of the module, attention will be drawn to patterns of continuity or discontinuity, agreement and conflict in the texts studied.
+The purpose is to train students to integrate critical, conceptual and historical skills in the reading of theological texts.

-Religion as a cultural phenomenon is interrelated with possibly all aspects of human life, such as the formation of social communities; identity building; politics; healing practices; or art and literature.
+Religion as a cultural reality is interrelated with possibly all aspects of human life, such as the formation of social communities, kin and gender relations; identity building; politics; healing practices; art and literature, and what counts as knowlege in a society.
 Hence, studying the role of religions in their cultural context requires a broad range of approaches and methods.

 This module introduces key social, cultural, and religious aspects of Jewish thought and practice from antiquity to our own time.
 The focus of this module is on Judaism as a major world religion that has shaped Western Civilization.
 Rabbinic textual traditions that underpin Jewish religious thought—especially the Mishnah, Talmud, and Midrashim—are explored.

 Calendar, festivals (esp.
-Day of Atonement, New Year, Festival of Booths, Passover, Hanukkah), and rites of passage (e.g. birth, circumcision, Bar/Bat Mitzvah, marriage, divorce, death) are studied both within the classroom as well as, when appropriate, in visits to local Jewish synagogues.
-Contemporary Jewish movements and the history of their traditions (e.g., Modern Orthodoxy, Reform, Conservatism) come into view along with their different beliefs and practices (e.g., kashrut, Sabbath, worship, prayer).
-National movements within modern Judaism (e.g., Zionism, diaspora nationalism) are also considered.
+Day of Atonement, New Year, Festival of Booths, Passover, Hanukkah), and rites of passage (e.g., birth, circumcision, Bar/Bat Mitzvah, marriage, divorce, death) are studied both within the classroom as well as, when appropriate, in visits to local Jewish synagogues and museums.
+Contemporary Jewish movements and the history of their traditions come into view along with their different beliefs and practices (e.g., kashrut, Sabbath, worship, prayer).

 Students will reflect about the methodological challenges of studying ancient religions, focusing on the problem of interpreting fragmentary evidence, understanding ancient definitions of religion and magic, and distinguishing between private and public devotion in ancient societies.
 The course will help student to think about such questions as did people in antiquity believe in their myths?
 Why did the Egyptians mummify their dead?
 What is the significance of the ancient myths of Osiris, Gilgamesh and Baal?
 Did the ancient Phoenicians and Carthaginians practice human sacrifice?